-- 31.1.
-A bill is introduced into the house by an initial or "first reading of the bill". - 31.2.
-When the house is in session the first reading shall consist of a "reading" as provided in Rule 30.
+- 1. A bill is introduced into the house by an initial or "first reading of the bill". - 2.
+When the house is in session the first reading shall consist of a "reading" as provided in Rule 30. - 3.

-- 31.3.
 Upon a first reading of the bill, the speaker shall state that it is ready for commitment or amendment; and the speaker shall commit it to the standing or select committee, or to a committee of the whole house.
-If to a committee of the whole house, the house shall determine on what day. - 31.4.
-On a day when the house is not in session, the speaker shall cause a statement, which shall consist of the title, enacting clause, bill number and committee to which the bill is referred to be published in the house journal.
-This publication shall constitute a first reading and commitment and shall contain the notation "read and committed under Rule 31.4". - 31.5.
-All amendments offered to bills on file or on the regular calendar shall be accompanied by such copies as the chief clerk shall direct.
+If to a committee of the whole house, the house shall determine on what day. - 4.
+On a nonlegislative day the speaker may cause a statement, which shall consist of the title, enacting clause, bill number and committee to which the bill is referred, to be published in the house journal.
+This publication shall constitute a first reading and commitment and shall contain the notation "read and committed under Rule 31". - 5.
+All amendments offered to bills and resolutions shall be accompanied by such copies as the chief clerk shall direct.

-31.6.
-Such amendments s shall give th ie number o f the bill sought to amend and the chief clerk shall designate each such amendmer t thus: Amendm ent to House File , or Senate File , by
+6. S Such ameı ndments s shall giv e the number of the e bill sought to amend d and the chief cler k sh all d designate each such amendr ment thus: Amendn nent t о Но ouse File , or Senate File , by

-- 31.7.
-A bill reported out by committee shall go to the speaker who shall direct that the bill be placed on the regular calendar unless it covers subject matter more properly within the jurisdiction of some other standing committee, in which case the speaker shall refer the bill to the proper standing committee.
-In order to expedite important business and set a definite time for the bill's consideration, the speaker may direct the bill to be placed on the special order calendar. - 31.8.
+- 7. A bill reported out by committee shall go to the speaker who shall direct that the bill be placed on the regular calendar unless it covers subject matter more properly within the jurisdiction of some other standing committee, in which case the speaker shall refer the bill to the proper standing committee.
+In order to expedite important business and set a definite time for the bill's consideration, the speaker may direct the bill to be placed on the special order calendar. - 8.
 No amendment to the rules of the house, to any resolution or bill, except technical amendments and amendments to bills substituted for by senate files containing substantially identical title, language, subject matter, purpose and intrasectional arrangement, shall be considered by the membership of the house without a copy of the amendment having been filed with the chief clerk by 4:00 p.m. or within one-half hour of adjournment, whichever is later, on the day preceding floor debate on the amendment.
 If the house adjourns prior to 2:00 p.m. on Friday, the final deadline is two hours after adjournment.
 However, committee amendments filed pursuant to the submission of the committee report may be accepted after this deadline.
 This provision shall not apply to any proposal debated on the floor of the house after the fourteenth week of the first session and the twelfth week of the second session.
 No amendment or amendment to an amendment to a bill, rule of the house, or resolution shall be considered by the membership of the house without a copy of the amendment being on the desks of the entire membership of the house prior to consideration.
 However, after the fourteenth week of the first session and the twelfth week of the second session, the membership of the house may consider an amendment or an amendment to an amendment to a bill, rule of the house, or resolution without a copy of the amendment being on the desks of the entire membership of the house prior to consideration if a copy of the amendment is made available to the entire membership of the house electronically.